-What to do?
-Try a safe and all-natural deodorant.
-We recommend a few things.
-First – make sure your armpits are cleansed thoroughly.
-After using antiperspirants it is not uncommon for you to have residue under your arm.
+After you've found your ideal deodorant, we recommend a few things to get started.
+First – make sure your underarms are cleansed thoroughly.
+After using antiperspirants it is not uncommon for you to have lots of residue under your arm.
 Sometimes just plain soap and water will not remove it.
 You may need to use an astringent product.
 We like alcohol-free witch hazel extract.
-(Do not use witch hazel containing alcohol.
-Alcohol can disturb the barrier of your armpit and cause rashes/irritations.)
-Just get a few cotton balls, saturate with the witch hazel, and wipe your armpits a few times, until the cotton balls appear to be clean.
+Do not use witch hazel that contains alcohol.
+Alcohol can disturb the barrier of your armpit and cause rashes/irritations.
+Get a few cotton balls, saturate with the witch hazel, and wipe your armpits a few times, until the cotton balls appear to be clean.
 A washcloth will do the trick too.
 You really want to scrub and remove any residue (not too hard though, please).

 Upon your first few natural deodorant applications, you will see your body will over-compensate; as a result, you may sweat more than usual.
 It’s just a sign your sweat glands are opening (which is a good thing).
 Don't give up if you don't like the results right away.
 You may need to reapply a few times a day at first to feel comfortable.
 Keep your deodorant with you.
 It’s not uncommon at first to reapply several times a day (like three or four).

 It will take time before your body adjusts and the product works fully.
-Everyone’s body chemistry is different, and so you may need only two weeks to adjust or you may need more like six weeks…
+Everyone’s body chemistry is different, and so you may need only two weeks to adjust – or you may need more like six weeks…